On The Scalability of P2P Swarming Systems: Scalability of Peer-to-Peer Systems

-After choosing a neighbor, each peer selects one of its blocks for transmission to the neighbor.
+\paragraph{Random useful block selection} After choosing a neighbor, each peer selects one of its blocks for transmission to the neighbor.
 If the block is selected uniformly at random, the policy is referred to as random useful block selection.

-If peers have access to a list of the number of replicas of each block, they can build a rarest-block set containing the indices of the blocks with the least number of copies in the swarm~\cite{legout:07}.
+\paragraph{Rarest first block selection} If peers have access to a list of the number of replicas of each block, they can build a rarest-block set containing the indices of the blocks with the least number of copies in the swarm~\cite{legout:07}.
 This set can then be used by peers to select which block to transmit.
 This policy is referred to as rarest first block selection.

-The publisher can select its peers and blocks in the same way as the peers.
+\paragraph{Most deprived peer selection by publishers} The publisher can select its peers and blocks in the same way as the peers.
 In addition, the publisher can also select its peers using the most deprived policy.
 Under this policy, the publisher prioritizes sending blocks to peers that own the least amount of blocks among those in the swarm.
 If the arrival rate of peers is large (or the swarm size is large) these peers are likely to be content-less peers, also referred to as newcomers.
 Table \ref{tab:policies} summarizes these policies.